The Top Influential

 Gemma Spiers

-With 15 years of experience in marketing leadership within financial and professional services sectors, Gemma has been instrumental in shaping the firm's go-to-market strategy and building its brand, including their now five-year-strong alumni program.
-The network was shortlisted for "Boomerang Campaign of the Year" at TheALUMS awards in recognition of their success in welcoming back returning alumni.
+With 15 years of experience in marketing leadership within financial and professional services sectors, Gemma has been instrumental in shaping the firm's go-to-market strategy and building its brand, including its established alumni program.
+The network was shortlisted for "Boomerang Campaign of the Year" at TheALUMS awards in recognition of its success in welcoming back returning alumni.

 George MacDonald